Lectures

 0.5 EA

-Prof Andrew Sindone outlines the latest advances in the pharmacological management of heart failure.
+Prof Andrew Sindone presents the case for including other health professionals in the care of patients with heart failure.

 Upcoming Healthed Webcast